-EEA/EFTA Countries and non EU Western European Countries
+EEA/EFTA Countries

 Switzerland

 Overall human rights situation: Switzerland has a very high standard of human rights internally, and an active human rights policy abroad.
 There are no issues of major concern.

 The Federal Council has decided in June 2016 to establish an independent national human rights institution tasked to support public authorities, civil society organisations and businesses in the area of human rights.
 The consultation process on the draft law was concluded in October 2017 and the Parliament will now discuss the adoption of a legal basis for the future institution.